Classical IQ test with random questions

 Switch C turns lights 1 and 3 on/off or off/on

-Switches B, A and C are thrown in turn with the result that Figure 1 turns into Figure 2.
+Switches B, D, A and C are thrown in turn with the result that Figure 1 turns into Figure 2.
 Which switch does not work at all?

-19. Which is the odd number out?
+19. Which number is the odd one out?

 21. Which is the odd one out?